Home

 Do you know what is so unfair with this annoying CPAP treatment?
 Some people lose their will to continue finding a solution or asking for help, and they give up, waiting to die.

-Others, loose their will but somehow the family, the doctor or a friend is so pushing and trying everything for them that in the end they will improve the CPAP treatment.
+Others, lose their will but somehow the family, the doctor or a friend is so pushing and trying everything for them that in the end, they will improve the CPAP treatment.
 And when these treated patients feel alive again, they couldn't believe they've chosen to die.

 The clinical depression is doing this thing to you: it leaves you without your will to fight for your life.
 It leaves you without your motivation.
 So, what's the point to continue?
 What's the point to read all the tips from here, if you don't want to live anymore?